Centreville, New Brunswick: History

 Centreville was first founded by Thomas Johnston, who immigrated to New Brunswick from Ireland in 1821.
 In October 1896 construction of a railroad was started but was later stopped because of funding in December 1896.
 In October 1912, construction of the railroad was resumed and completed on October 1, 1914.

 Centreville received its first telephone line 1894, which connected it with the town of Woodstock.
 It was not until 1902 that lines were added to the surrounding areas.

 In February 1924, the installation of the electric line was completed and Centreville was able to use electricity.

-Without a doubt, Centreville's biggest pastime is its annual tractor pull.
-The event started with farmers coming together with their best tractors and seeing who could tow the heaviest weight to gain bragging rights.
+Centreville's biggest pastime is their annual tractor pull.
+The event started with farmers coming together with their tractors and seeing who could tow the heaviest weight to gain bragging rights.
 Today it has developed into a weekend long event with modified tractors and trucks, instead of the traditional tractors.

 On 1 January 2023, Centreville amalgamated with the town of Florenceville-Bristol, the village of Bath, and all or part of nine local service districts to form the new town of Carleton North.
 The community's name remains in official use.